Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 ---
 # [Announcing Launch of Regen Foundation](https://regen.foundation/announcing-launch-of-regen-foundation/)

-Regen Foundation Hires Founding Executive Director – Revathi Kollegala  The Regen Network ecosystem is maturing, recently marked by the launch of mainnet.
-Watch the replay of the launch party here if you weren’t able to tune into this historic event.
-The genesis of Regen Ledger also heralds the operational launch of Regen Foundation.
-Regen Foundation, […]

 > **Regen Foundation Board President Will Szal: **
 > _Regen Foundation’s first order of business will be to implement and iterate on our Community Staking DAOs architecture—a Proof-of-Stake variant that extends network governance to community members such as land stewards, landscapes, scientists, and developers.
 Between our Founding Executive Director, Revathi, and our Board—spanning the_ [_OpenTEAM_](https://openteam.community)_,_ [_Gnosis_](https://gnosis.io)_, and_ [_Buckminster Fuller Institute_](https://www.bfi.org) _communities—we’re off to a strong start._